Bridging the Novice-Expert Gap via Models of Decision-Making: A Case Study on Remediating Math Mistakes: Introduction

 \section{Introduction}

-\begin{quote} { \textit{If you can both listen to children and accept their answers not as things to just be judged right or wrong but as pieces of information which may reveal what the child is thinking, you will have taken a giant step toward becoming a master teacher rather than merely a disseminator of information.}\\\phantom{abcdefg}--- \textbf{J. A. EASLEY, JR. \& R, E. ZWOYER (1975)} } \end{quote}

-Human tutoring plays a critical role in accelerating student learning, and is one of the primary ways to combat recent pandemic-related learning losses \citep{fryer2020high, nickow2020impressive,robinson2021high,department2021,nssa2022}.
+Human tutoring plays a critical role in accelerating student learning, and is one of the primary ways to combat pandemic-related learning losses \citep{fryer2020high, nickow2020impressive,robinson2021high,department2021,nssa2022}.
 To accommodate the growing demand for tutoring, many tutoring providers engage novice tutors.
 While novice tutors may exercise the domain knowledge, they often lack the specialized training of professional educators in interacting with students.
-However, research suggests that, with proper training, many people can serve as effective tutors---not just trained educators \citep{nickow2020impressive}.
+However, research suggests that novices with proper training can be effective tutors \citep{nickow2020impressive}.

-Responding to student mistakes in real-time is a critical area of tutoring where novice tutors tend to struggle.
-Mistakes are prime learning opportunities to address misconceptions \citep{boaler2013ability}, but responding to them effectively requires expertise in pedagogical techniques to probe students' thinking \citep{shaughnessy2021think}.
-The importance of fostering positive educator-student relationships amplify this challenge.
-Prior research has shown that positive educator-student relationships improve student outcomes \citep{pianta2016teacher,roorda2011influence}.
-The way that educators respond to student errors can shape how students perceive themselves, which subsequently impacts their engagement in the learning process \citep{robinson2022framework}.
-Therefore, effective tutors not only provide \textit{useful} responses, but also \textit{caring} responses to remediate student mistakes.
+Responding to student mistakes in real-time is a critical area where novice tutors tend to struggle.
+Mistakes are prime learning opportunities to address misconceptions \citep{boaler2013ability}, but effective responses involve pedagogical expertise in engaging with student's thinking and building positive rapport \citep{roorda2011influence, pianta2016teacher, shaughnessy2021think, robinson2022framework}.
+Novices typically learn from experts to understand the expert's thought process however hiring experienced educators to provide timely feedback is resource-intensive \citep{KraftBlazarHogan2018,kelly2020using}.